BitcoinDesign/Guide/guide/case-studies/payjoin.md

 #### Proposed Receiver Flow

-Here we will devise user flows for a POS system that can always be online.
+Here we will devise user flows for a point-of-sale (POS) system that can always be online.
 This excludes mobile wallets.

 A receiver should be able to set up payjoin during onboarding on the platform (app or POS system) or any time after that.
 The following is a standalone payjoin setup flow.

 {% include picture.html
-   image = "assets/images/guide/case-studies/payjoin-case-study/payjoin-receiver-flow@2x.png"
+   image = "assets/images/guide/case-studies/payjoin-case-study/payjoin-receiver-flow.png"
    retina = "assets/images/guide/case-studies/payjoin-case-study/payjoin-receiver-flow@2x.png"
    alt-text = "payjoin receiver flow" width = 800